The Moose Hunt

 The Moose Hunt is a Mickey Mouse short animated film first released on April 30, 1931, as part of the Mickey Mouse film series.
-It was the twenty-eighth Mickey Mouse short to be produced, and the fourth of 1931.
+It was the twenty-eighth Mickey Mouse short to be produced and the fourth of that year.

 This is the first cartoon to feature Pluto as Mickey's pet – in his previous appearance, 1930's The Picnic, he was called "Rover" and lived with Minnie Mouse.
-The cartoon is dominated by Pluto's antics; he gets a minute and a half of solo screen time.
+The cartoon is dominated by Pluto's antics, he gets a minute and a half of solo screen time.

 Pluto speaks three times in the cartoon – crying "Mammy!", telling Mickey to "Kiss me!" and pointing out "The moose!"
 Except for one more "mammy" at the end of Mickey Steps Out, Pluto never speaks again.

 Plot

 Mickey Mouse takes his dog Pluto into the woods for a hunting trip.
 Pluto is distracted by a flea, and sniffs around the forest, getting bitten on the nose by a bird.
 He examines a raggedy scarecrow, and is frightened when one of the scarecrow's gloves lands on his tail.
 He flees – knocking Mickey over – and jumps in the water.
 When he emerges, more fleas climb onto his back.

 Pluto returns to Mickey, who runs him through a series of dog commands – lay down, roll over, sit up and shake hands.
 When Mickey tells Pluto to "speak", Pluto does a brief Al Jolson impression, kneeling with outstretched paws and saying "Mammy!".

 Mickey throws a stick for Pluto, who picks up a larger branch and carries it back to his master.
 Seeing the antler-like twigs in silhouette, Mickey thinks that Pluto's a moose, and he shoots.
 He finds Pluto lying motionless, and starts to cry, sobbing, "Oh, what have I done?
 Don't leave me, pal!"
 Pluto winks at the audience, as Mickey continues to cry.
 When Mickey begs him to say something, Pluto looks at him sweetly, and growls, "Kiss me!".

 Mickey's delighted that Pluto's alive, but they hear a moose call and immediately return to the hunting trip.
 Pluto sniffs around, but completely misses the moose, who starts snuffling after Pluto instead.
 Pluto taps Mickey on the shoulder, points at the moose, and barks, "The moose!
 The moose!"
 Mickey tries to shoot the enormous moose, but his hands shake so much that his gun falls to pieces.
 The moose chases Mickey and Pluto, but Mickey uses Pluto's flapping ears to get airborne, and they triumphantly fly away, Mickey riding on his dog's back.